 Bernd is passionate about helping others realise their entrepreneurial potential, particularly working with students and graduates from engineering and the sciences.
 In line with his research, his teaching incorporates system thinking and forming a comprehensive understanding of the complexity of innovation and entrepreneurship in a wider socio-economic context.
 Bernd has taught a variety of subjects at all levels from undergraduate to graduate and PhD level, including methodological topics such as system dynamics and agent-based modelling as well as a range of topics in the areas of new venture creation, innovation management, and entrepreneurial ecosystems.
 Furthermore, Bernd has worked with external partners such as HEIs and other support organisations and a growing part of his teaching involves working with executives and designing programmes for policy makers and other ecosystem actors.

-The overarching theme of Bernd’s research is to model the economy as a complex system and using the entrepreneurial ecosystems concept as a means to explain why some regions produce more start-ups or scale-ups than others.
+The overarching theme of Bernd’s research is to understand innovative and entrepreneurial action from a complex systems perspective and using the entrepreneurial ecosystems concept as a means to explain why some regions produce more start-ups or scale-ups than others.
 It will show how interdependent actors and factors and their configuration in a particular territory enable entrepreneurship and structural transformation of the economy.
 In particular, current research efforts focus on:

 - Entrepreneurial ecosystems and the context for productive entrepreneurship

 - Entrepreneurial economies, structural changes, and regional development

 - Networks and how they manifest themselves in institutions and culture

 - Entrepreneurial universities as gatekeepers and anchor organisations

 - Transformative innovations and scale-ups